Harshdeep06/Univibe-Event-Management/README.md

-# UNIVIBE – University Event Management System
+# UNIVIBE – Event Management System(MAJOR PROJECT)

 ## 🚀 How to Run